Chart Color Schemes

 Infrastructure

-Woodville West has moderate levels of nearby infrastructure activity, ranking in the 42ndth percentile nationally
+Woodville West has emerging levels of nearby infrastructure activity, ranking in the 33rdth percentile nationally

-AreaSearch has identified 19 infrastructure projects that could impact the area's performance.
-Key projects include the Findon Road Upgrade, St Clair Precinct Community Facility, Findon Railway Station Upgrade, and Woodville West Neighbourhood Renewal Development Plan Amendment (DPA).
-The following list details those likely to be most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 19 projects likely impacting the area.
+Notable projects include Findon Road Upgrade, St Clair Precinct Community Facility, Findon Railway Station Upgrade, and Woodville West Neighbourhood Renewal Development Plan Amendment (DPA).
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.